MattechLab/sops/docs/hifi/visual/data-collection_visuo.md

 The experimental setup includes:

-- **Syncbox**: A NordicLabs Syncbox receives TTL (transistor-transistor logic) triggers from the scanner.
+- **SyncBox**: A NordicLabs SyncBox receives TTL (transistor-transistor logic) triggers from the scanner.
 This box can forward the triggers converted into other formats and/or manipulate them (e.g., filter, generate, etc.).
 - **Eye tracker (ET)**: We use the EyeLink 1000 Plus (SR Research Ltd., Ottawa, Canada).
 Our particular variant “Long Range” is composed of three main elements:
   <ul>
       <li>inside the scanner's bore, we place an arm that holds an infrared lens and camera sensor on one side and an infrared lamp that illuminates the right eye of the subject through</li>